S10255731/Assignment-1/README.md

 - Feature 1 - allows users to easily find the hero, by implementing a filter and search system
 - Feature 2 - allow users to conveniently navigate to different main sections of the website, using a top navigation bar
 - Feature 3 - allow users to view the stats for heroes at different levels, using a tab
+- Feature 4 - navigation bar changes based on mobile/desktop view

 ### Features Left to Implement

 #### Home page
-Add new pages for the different patches to link to
+ - Add new pages for the recent updates/recent updates/trending guides/ to link to
-Add scroll transitions
 #### Heroes Page
 - Additional filter for heroes based on complexity (each hero has a complexity value from 1-3, indicating its difficulty to use)
 - Add the remaining heroes to the heros page